-If an individual who makes a report insists that his or her name or other identifiable information not be revealed and the College is able to respect that request, the College will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the alleged perpetrator.
+If an individual who makes a report to a confidential resource insists that his or her name or other identifiable information not be revealed and the College is able to respect that request, the College will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the alleged perpetrator.
 Even so, these confidential resources will still assist the individual in receiving other necessary protection and support, such as victim advocacy, academic support or accommodations, disability, health or mental health services, and changes to living, working, transportation, or course schedules accommodations, where requested and reasonably available.
 An individual who at first requests confidentiality may later decide to file a complaint with the College or report the incident to local law enforcement, and thus have the incident fully investigated.
 These confidential resources will provide the individual with assistance if the individual wishes to pursue those options.

-Contact information for confidential resources:
+Contact information for confidential resources is as follows:

-- Director of Psychological Services 802-440-4451 - All other clinical staff within Psychological Services 802-440-4451 - Director of Health Services 802-440-4426 - All other clinical staff within Health Services 802-440-4426
+- Director of Psychological Services 802-440-4451 - All other clinical staff within Psychological Services 802-440-4451 - Director of Health Services 802-440-4426 - All other clinical staff within Health Services 802-440-4426 - Director of Student Health Promotion - (802) 440-HOPE (4673)